jhalterman/typetools/README.md

 Type fieldType = Entity.class.getDeclaredField("id").getGenericType();
 Type mutatorType = Entity.class.getDeclaredMethod("setId", Serializable.class).getGenericParameterTypes()[0];

-assert TypeResolver.resolveClass(fieldType, SomeEntity.class) == Long.class;
+assert TypeResolver.resolveRawClass(fieldType, SomeEntity.class) == Long.class;
-assert TypeResolver.resolveClass(mutatorType, SomeEntity.class) == Long.class;
+assert TypeResolver.resolveRawClass(mutatorType, SomeEntity.class) == Long.class;
 ```

 ## Common Use Cases

 [Layer supertypes](http://martinfowler.com/eaaCatalog/layerSupertype.html) often utilize type parameters that are populated by subclasses.
-A common use case for TypeTools is to resolve the type arguments for the subclass of a layer supertype.
+A common use case for TypeTools is to resolve the type arguments for a layer supertype given a sub-type.

 Following is an example layer supertype implementation of a generic DAO: